GCR: Geometry-Consistent Routing for Task-Agnostic Continual Anomaly Detection: Introduction

-Our contributions are threefold: \begin{itemize} \item \textbf{A decision-rule perspective on task-agnostic continual AD.} We view task-agnostic continual anomaly detection as a multi-head expert selection problem and discuss how performance collapse under continual evaluation can be associated with \emph{cross-head decision instability} in routing, in addition to representational factors.
+A simple alternative is to merge normal features from all categories into a single large memory bank and perform unified nearest-neighbor retrieval.
+Yet this strategy creates two deployment issues.
+First, the search space grows with the number of categories, weakening the fast inference advantage of memory-bank methods.
+Second, mixing heterogeneous normal manifolds can introduce cross-category interference.
+Maintaining separate category-specific heads avoids a monolithic bank, but introduces a new problem: when the test category is unknown, the system must route each image to an appropriate head before scoring.

+We revisit task-agnostic continual AD as a cross-head decision problem.
+A common strategy selects the head with the most favorable anomaly score, implicitly assuming that independently constructed heads are comparable.
+In practice, their anomaly-score distributions and scales are not necessarily calibrated across categories \cite{liu2024unsupervised,you2022unified}.
+We therefore argue that part of task-agnostic degradation arises from cross-head decision instability, not representation forgetting alone.

-\item \textbf{GCR: geometry-consistent routing as a lightweight MoE design.} We propose \textbf{GCR}, a lightweight Mixture-of-Experts framework that separates \emph{cross-head routing} from \emph{within-head anomaly scoring}.
-GCR routes inputs using a shared geometric criterion in a frozen patch-embedding space with per-category prototype banks, and evaluates anomaly scores only within the selected expert, avoiding direct cross-head comparisons of heterogeneous head scores.
+To test this hypothesis, we keep frozen ViT features and category prototypes fixed and vary only the routing rule.
+A shared geometric criterion sharply improves routing accuracy, indicating that stable expert selection is a key factor in continual AD.
+Based on this observation, we propose \textbf{GCR} (\textbf{G}eometry-\textbf{C}onsistent \textbf{R}outing), a lightweight mixture-of-experts framework that separates \emph{cross-head routing} from \emph{within-head anomaly scoring}.
+GCR appends a prototype bank without gradient updates, routes by mean nearest-prototype distance in a shared frozen embedding space, and computes anomaly maps only within the selected expert.

+Our contributions are summarized as follows: \begin{itemize} \item \textbf{A decision-rule perspective on task-agnostic continual AD.} We reformulate task-agnostic continual anomaly detection as a multi-head expert selection problem and identify cross-head routing instability as an important source of task-agnostic degradation.

+\item \textbf{Geometry-consistent routing for scalable continual expansion.} We propose GCR, which adds categories through gradient-free prototype construction and uses a shared geometric criterion for routing, avoiding cross-head anomaly-score calibration.

-\item \textbf{Evaluation with routing diagnostics.} We evaluate GCR on MVTec AD and VisA under task-agnostic continual protocols and report routing diagnostics (e.g., routing accuracy and conditional performance) to help disentangle routing errors from within-head scoring behavior.
-The results indicate that geometry-consistent routing is associated with improved routing stability and reduced continual performance collapse while retaining competitive detection and localization performance. \end{itemize}
+\item \textbf{Mechanism-level evaluation.} We evaluate GCR on MVTec AD and VisA with controlled routing diagnostics and memory-bank comparisons, obtaining improved routing stability and the best average detection/localization among the evaluated methods. \end{itemize}